CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 It is possible to make this element "readonly", doing exactly what you think it does.
 The user will still be able select and copy (Ctrl + C) the text inside, but can't change it.

-That's pretty useful if you only want to display a value.
+That's pretty useful if you only want to display a value, looking better than `sg.Text`.
-You could use `sg.Text` instead, but `sg.Input` looks better and the text can be copied selected/copied.

 ## Button
 `sg.Button` creates a button the user can press to trigger an "event".